dmbarbour/wikilon/docs/CommandLine.md

 An attribute is an annotation *about* nearby code.
 Essentially, it's a comment, though not necessarily for a human.
 Examples of this sort of thing: todos, deprecations, licensing, authoring, quotas, categories, keywords, enabling or disabling full-text search, suggested view, extra typechecker options, guides for indexing, guides for robotic maintenance.

-Because they have no meaning within our code, we wrap attributes into a block then it away, e.g. `[{&deprecated}]%`.
+Because they have no meaning within our code, we wrap attributes into a block, then throw it away, e.g. `[{&deprecated}]%`.
 For expressing attributes in Claw code, I will to use parentheses:

         (license:BSD3 author:dmbarbour category:math)       desugars to
         [{&license:BSD3}{&author:dmbarbour}{&category:math}]%